ponylang/pony-tutorial/content/types/actors.md

 ## Concurrent

 Since behaviours are asynchronous, it's ok to run the body of a bunch of behaviours at the same time.
 This is exactly what Pony does.
-The Pony runtime has its own scheduler, which by default has a number of threads equal to the number of CPU cores on your machine.
+The Pony runtime has its own cooperative scheduler, which by default has a number of threads equal to the number of CPU cores on your machine.
 Each scheduler thread can be executing an actor behaviour at any given time, so Pony programs are naturally concurrent.

 ## Sequential